 Is there any special equipment I might need?
 A Baking Stone and Roasting Pan are essential for baking hearth-baked bread that needs steam during the first part of baking the loaves.
 I recommend Fibra-Ment-D® Baking Stone from bakingstone.com they sell baking stones that can fit your oven.
 I have the 15″ x 20″ baking stone that allows me to bake two 1.5 lbs loaves of bread at the same time.
 The Roasting Pan I recommend is the Granite Ware Covered Rectangular Roaster.
 The bottom of the pan is tall and is large enough to cover the 2 loaves of bread during the first phase of baking the bread which traps in the steam allowing the exterior of the bread to stay supple which will create the best oven spring for your loaves of bread.

-As with all baking recipe I recommend you weigh the ingredients for the Pane di Patate Rustico.
+As with all baking recipes I recommend you weigh the ingredients for the Pane di Patate Rustico.
 Weighing ensures you have a consistent dough each and every time.
 As bakers, we are always striving to remove any variables from the process of baking.

 The full instructional video for the Pane di Patate Rustico is at the bottom of this blog post.
 Follow this link to “LIKE” and “SUBSCRIBE” to my YouTube Channel “Just One Bite, Please?”